yliess86/PhDThesis/thesis.md

 - We present a recipe for curating datasets for the task of automatic lineart colorization [@hati_2019; @hati_2022]
 - We introduce three generative models:
     - PaintsTorch [@hati_2019], a double GAN generator that improved generation quality compared to previous work while allowing realtime interaction with the user.
-    - StencilTorch [@hati_2022], an upgrade upon PaintsTorch, shifting the colorization problem to in-painting allowing for human collaboration to emerge as a natural workflow where the input of a first becomes a potential input for a second.
+    - StencilTorch [@hati_2022], an upgrade upon PaintsTorch, shifting the colorization problem to in-painting allowing for human collaboration to emerge as a natural workflow where the input of a first pass becomes the potential input for a second.
     - StablePaint, an exploration of +ddm for bringing more variety into the generated outputs allowing for variation exploration and conserving the iterative workflow introduced by StencilTorch for the cost of inference speed.
 - We offer an advised reflection on current generative +ai ethical and societal impact on our society.

 ### Concerns

-> - Raise awareness about
->   - Deepfakes
->   - Model Fabulations
->   - Ownership & Copyright Ambiguities
->   - Biases & Discrimination
-> - About this work
->   - Images used only for Educational and Research Purposes
->   - Only describe recipes for reproducibility
->   - Dataset and Weights are not Distributed (Only Code)
+Recent advances in generative +ai for text, image, audio, and video synthesis are raising important ethical and societal concerns for our society, especially because of its availability and ease of use.
+Models such as Stable Diffusion [@rombach_2021] and more recently Chat-GPT [@openai_2023] are disturbing our common beliefs and relation with copyright, creativity, the distribution of fake information and so on.

+One of the main issues with generative AI is the potential for model fabulation.
+Generative models can create entirely new, synthetic data that is indistinguishable from real data.
+This can lead to the dissemination of false information and the manipulation of public opinion.
+Additionally, there are ambiguities surrounding the ownership and copyright of the generated content, as it is unclear who holds the rights to the generated images and videos.
+Training data is often obtained via online scrapping and thus copyright ownership is not propagated.
+This is especially true for commercial applications.

+Another important concern is the potential for biases and discrimination.
+These models are trained on large amounts of data, and if the data is not diverse or representative enough, the model may perpetuate or even amplify existing biases.
+The Microsoft Tay Twitter bot @wolf_2017] scandal is an outcome of such a phenomenon.
+This initially innocent chatbot has been easily turned into a racist bot perpetuating hate speech.
+The task was made easier because of the inherently biased dataset it was trained on.

+In this work, we are committed to addressing and raising awareness for these concerns.
+The illustrations used for training our models and for our experiments are only used for educational and research purposes.
+We only provide recipes for reproducibility and do not distribute the dataset nor the weights resulting from model training, only the code.
+We hope this will not ensure that our work is used ethically and responsibly but limit its potential misuse.

 ### Outline